predictionmachine/pm-github-actions/README.md

   It's a good idea to invoke the configured linting tools locally prior to creating the PR.
   ProTip: it is likely you can configure them in your IDE.

+  You can also configure and use [pre-commit hooks](https://pre-commit.com/#plugins). \
+  Copy [.pre-commit-config.yaml](.pre-commit-config.yaml) to the root directory of your repo and follow the [installation](https://pre-commit.com/#installation) instructions to run it.

 Take the workflow for a spin by making a PR in your repo.
   - `black`, `flake8`, and `mypy` configurations are in [setup.cfg](setup.cfg); `interrogate`, and `pytest` are in [pyproject.toml](pyproject.toml); code climate configurations are in [.codeclimate.yml](.codeclimate.yml), update as needed.